microsoft/ComplianceUtility/SUPPORT.md

       .Cmdletes.InstallPackage
     ```

-    **Resolution:** To solve this issue you need to ensure to have any proxy or network filtering meachanism disabled.
+    **Resolution:** To solve this issue you need to ensure to have any proxy or network filtering mechanism disabled.

 * **Collecting labels and policies raise PowerShell error "not recognized as the name of a cmdlet"**